jcconnol/chrome-committer/README.md

 ## what you need

-To make this work you will need to input a personal token into the window.
-You will also need the
+To make this work you will need to input a personal token into the extension window.
+You will also need the repo url.